rust-embedded/showcase/README.md

 When you are ready send a pull-request that

 - Adds information about your project at the end of `data.yml`.
-The file contains comments that will help you fill in the information; and
+The file contains comments that will help you fill in the information.

-- Adds an image or videos of your project, if not using URLs, to the `assets` folder.

 The resources team will review your submission and let you know if it has been accepted or not.
 If it doesn't get accepted this time but meets the hard